agustinsevillaagility/user-management-cli-tool/README.md

 You need:
 - **Auth0 Domain** (e.g., `your-tenant.auth0.com`)
-- **Management API Token** with these scopes:
-  - `read:organizations`
-  - `read:roles`
-  - `read:users`
-  - `create:organization_members`
+- **Auth0 Application Credentials** (for the "AS- User Management CLI" Application)

-### Getting a Management API Token
+### Getting the Auth0 App Credentials

-1. Go to Auth0 Dashboard → Applications → Machine to Machine Applications
+1. Go to Auth0 Dashboard → Applications → AS- User Management CLI
-2. Create or select an application
-3. Authorize it for the Management API
-4. Add the required scopes above
+2. Go to Credentials tab
-5. Copy the token
+3. Copy the **Client ID** and **Client Secret**

 ## Quick Start

-Once you have a token, you can proceed to setup, then use the CLI.
+Once you have these, you can proceed to setup, then use the CLI.

 ```bash
 # 1. Clone the repository